beanssmart/smartbeans-doc/docs/reference/smart-beans-api.md

 `getNow()`

 Returns the current time as an `Instant`.
+Unlike `Instant.now()`, this method allows the time to be controlled or manipulated in JUnit test cases, making your tests deterministic and reproducible.

 **Returns**
 - `Instant`: The current timestamp.